 - and Many more…

-Smart Destinations offer a number of different pass options, let’s take a closer look below, or check out our in-depth Review here.
-It’s important to remember that the list of attractions available on the different options is not always the same so double check before choosing that the attritions you want are available on the option you choose!
+Go City offers a number of different pass options for San Francisco, let’s take a closer look below, or check out our in-depth review here.
+It’s important to remember that the list of attractions available on the different options is not always the same so double-check before choosing that the attritions you want are available on the option you choose!

 This is a great option for people who want to see and do everything.
 There isn’t much to do in San Francisco that isn’t included on this pass.
-The downsides are the fairly high cost, although it does represent good value.
-And the risk of Chasing the pass, basically trying to just fit everything in to attempt to extract maximum value at the expense of actually enjoying your trip, trying to cram in attractions you don’t really want to do.
-However, you just need to be strong and just use the pass to see what you want to see.
+The downsides are the fairly high cost (compared to the CityPASS and Explorer pass), although it does represent good value, and the risk of Chasing the pass, basically trying to just fit everything in to attempt to extract maximum value.
+All at the expense of actually enjoying your trip.
+Trying to cram in attractions you don’t really want to do just to use the pass.
+However, you just need to be strong and just use the pass to see what you actually want to see.

 This option suits a traveler who is more inclined to take their time and visit the paid attractions when it suits them and enjoy the city as a whole. not having to rush attractions gives you time to soak up the city a bit more.
 If you choose the right attractions its also great value.

-It is more expensive than the CityPASS But the Pass cover more expensive options Like Six Flags.
-If your intended attractions are similar to the CityPASS It may be worth choosing that. the 4 Attraction Pass is the same prices as a CityPASS’s 5 attractions and includes the brilliant Cable Car Pass.
-But if those particular set of attractions doesn’t float your boat the San Francisco Explorer Pass is sure to have something to tickle your fancy.
+It is more expensive than the CityPASS But the Pass cover more expensive options Like the Big Bus Tour.
+If your intended attractions are the same as the CityPASS It may be worth choosing that to save a few extra $ but it’s close, especially with our codes.
+But if those particular set of attractions doesn’t float your boat the San Francisco Explorer Pass is sure to have something to tickle your fancy, the range of options is far more varied.

 - Product: San Francisco Sightseeing Pass